ridgebenson/XATA-Advanced-Fullstack/ReadMe.md

 A single Team can have multiple Projects.
 Project - Task: One-to-Many
 A single Project can have multiple Tasks.

+      **Project - User:** Many-to-Many via Task

+        A single Project can have multiple Users, and a single User can be assigned to multiple Projects.

-Task - User: One-to-One
+      **Task - User:** One-to-One

         Each Task is assigned to a single User.
 Task - Comment: One-to-Many
 A single Task can have multiple Comments.